The rank of diluted random graphs: Introduction

 \section{Introduction}

 In this paper we investigate asymptotical spectral properties of the adjacency matrix of large random graphs.
-To motivate our work, let us briefly mention its implications in the special case of Erd\H{o}s-R\'enyi random graphs.
-Let $G_n = (V_n, E_n)$ be an Erd\H{o}s-R\'enyi graph with connectivity $c>0$ on the vertex set $V_n = \{1, \cdots, n\}$.
+To motivate our work, let us briefly mention its implications in the special case of Erd\H{o}s--R\'enyi random graphs.
+Let $G_n = (V_n, E_n)$ be an Erd\H{o}s--R\'enyi graph with connectivity $c>0$ on the vertex set $V_n = \{1, \ldots, n\}$.
 In other words, we let each pair of distinct vertices $ij$ belong to the edge-set $E_n$ with probability $c / n$, independently of the other pairs.
-The adjacency matrix $A_n$ of $G_n$ is the $n \times n$ symmetric matrix defined by $(A_n)_{ij} = \ind ((ij ) \in E_n)$.
-Let $\lambda_1 (A_n) \geq \cdots \geq \lambda_n (A_n)$ denote the eigenvalues of $A_n$ (with multiplicities) and denote the spectral measure of $A_n$.
-Our main concern will be the rank of $A_n$: \begin{theorem} \begin{enumerate} \item[(i)] There exists a deterministic symmetric measure $\mu$ such that, almost surely, for the weak convergence of probability measures,
+The adjacency matrix $A_n$ of $G_n$ is the $n \times n$ symmetric matrix defined by $(A_n)_{ij} = \ind((ij ) \in E_n)$.
+Let $\lambda_1 (A_n) \geq\cdots \geq\lambda_n (A_n)$ denote the eigenvalues of $A_n$ (with multiplicities) and